 The story doesn’t end well for Tom Sukanen.
 He was broke and eventually taken away to an institutionalized hospital where he died in 1943.
 Ironically the year he died the rivers flooded and it would have been possible for the Sontiainen to sail up to the Hudson Bay.
 The ship itself had a happier ending when several people tried to restore the ship to its former glory.
 Eventually Laurence Mullins did just that, some 29 years later.
 The Sontiainen was moved outside of Moose Jaw where it sits at the Pioneer Village today.
 The remains of Tom Sukanen were also moved, to be buried beside the ship he built.

 The Sukanen Ship Pioneer Village & Museum is open seasonally from May to October.
 Hours are from 9 a.m. to 5 p.m.
 Monday through Saturday and noon to 6 p.m on Sunday.
 Admission is $8 for adults. $7 for seniors and students and $5 for kids 6 to 15.
 The Museum is located 13km south of Moose Jaw on Highway 2.
-A general map of the area is below.
+Here is a map of the general area.

 Have you been to Moose Jaw?